BNG for Warwickshire Developments

 An important factor in determining the required ecological enhancements is the deficit in biodiversity value pre-development compared to post-development.
 For an ecologist to measure the two values, they will use a universal biodiversity metric to record all ecological features on the site pre-development and predict the biodiversity value of the site post-development based on the developer’s plans, as well as any biodiversity loss caused by the planning project.
 Any gap between the two measurements can then be eliminated through the use of effective recommendations provided by the ecologist, resulting in the necessary 10% increase to biodiversity.

 Performing a Biodiversity Net Gain Assessment

 Developing an understanding of biodiversity net gain would be beneficial to anyone staging a planning project in the Warwickshire area.
 That said, possessing an advanced knowledge of the BNG policy will not remove the need for a licensed ecologist to conduct a biodiversity net gain assessment on the development site to gauge the biodiversity value now compared to once the project has completed.

-A BNG assessment involves an ecological consultant attending the site to note down all ecological features and calculate the current ecological value before using similar techniques to determine the likely ecological value post-development.
-With both values and recommendations to ensure that the development reaches the required net gain of biodiversity, all details will be included in a comprehensive biodiversity net gain plan.
+A BNG assessment involves an ecological consultant attending the site to note down all ecological features and calculate the current ecological value before using similar techniques to determine the likely ecological value once the development is complete.
+With both values and recommendations using the mitigation hierarchy to ensure that the development reaches the required net gain of biodiversity, all details will be included in a comprehensive biodiversity net gain plan.